pulumi/docs/content/blog/year-in-review-2024/index.md

 Pulumi's vibrant community has been at the heart of everything we've accomplished:

 - **Global Pulumi User Groups (Meetups)**: With 20 groups across 9 countries, including new meetups in Chicago, Columbus, São Paulo, and Tel Aviv, our community continues to grow.
-These meetups collectively host over 6,396 members.
+These meetups collectively hosted over 6,396 members.
 - **PulumiUP 2024**: Over 8,000 registrants globally, with nearly 1,000 for the first-ever PulumiUP Europe.
 - **Workshops**: 72 workshops with 14,500+ registrations from engineers wanting to learn Pulumi.
 - **22,000 GitHub Stars**: A testament to our community's passion and dedication.